nathaniel-heatwole/Stepwise_regression/README.md

 • Examined similar and "adjacent" model forms (using different predictor variables and input specifications), to ensure the stepwise regression did not select an ad hoc model form

-• Regression diagnostics, examining predictions throughout the sample space, regression residuals analysis, and cross-validation (out-of-sample test cases)
+• Regression diagnostics, examining the predictions throughout the sample space, regression residuals analysis, and cross-validation (out-of-sample test cases)

 TOOLS USED